Fabrizio-Caruso/CROSS-LIB/docs/LINUX_SETUP.md

-# LINUX INSTALLATION
+# CROSS-LIB SET-UP UNDER LINUX

 We give here the procedure to install Cross-Lib and its dependencies under Linux.
-In particular this procedure is the one used for LUBUNTU 21.10.
+In particular this procedure is the one I have used under LUBUNTU 21.10.
 On other distributions the same procedure or a similar one can be used depending on how packages are handled.
-Even under Windows with Cygwin many of these steps are similar but no `apt` commands are used.
+Even under Windows with Cygwin many of these steps are similar but the way packages are installed is very different (i.e., using Cygwin's `setup.exe`).

 We do not cover *all* supported compilers here.
-We cover the fully supported ones under Linux.
+We only fully covered the fully supported ones under Linux.
 In particular we describe how to install:
 - `GCC` for native compilation
 - `CC65` for MOS 6502-based targets
 - `Z88DK` for Zilog 80, Intel 8080-based targets
 - `CMOC` for Motorola 6809-based targets

+We give some information on how to install some experimentally supported compilers:
 - `ACK` for Intel 8088-based targets and other targets (partially supported and currently only used for one game)
-- `LCC1802` for RCA COSMAC 1802-based targets has experimental support under Linux (not tested)
+- `LCC1802` for RCA COSMAC 1802-based targets (with only experimental support under Linux)

 -----------------------------
 ## Python Installation

-The tool-chain uses heavily Python scripts.
+The whole tool-chain uses heavily Python scripts.
 So we need Python to do anything.
+Python 2.7 or Python 3.X can used.

-Python is trivially installed with:
+Under any recent Ubuntu distribution, Python is trivially installed with:
 ```
 sudo apt install python
 ```